allenz1120/Smart-and-Connected-Systems-Projects/quest-4/code/README.md

 [EXPLAIN LEADER ELECTION HERE]
 (Use Skill 28 code README)

 The majority of the election handling is done inside the UDP client and server tasks.
-The "udp_server_task" on line 553 uses a series of conditionals to handle incoming UDP packets depending on the current state of the fob.
+The "udp_server_task" on line 553 uses a series of conditionals to handle state changing of the fob after receiving leader election data over UDP.
 On line 649, a for loop deconstructs the received payload, determines if it contains leader election data or poll data, and stores its contents in related variables.

+In the "udp_client_task" on line 848